rakema01/rpdl-tools/scrape/README.md

 ## Running the script a single time

-If you want to run the script as a one-time fetch to use with crontab or the like, open up `index.js` with your favorite text editor and delete the final line
+If you want to run the script as a one-time fetch to use with crontab or the like, open up `index.js` with your favorite text editor and delete lines 152 and 155

-If you can't find it, it's the line that starts with `setInterval`.
-Delete that and the contents in the parentheses, along with the semicolon at the end
+If you can't find it, it's the lines that starts with `setInterval`.
+Delete those and the contents in the parentheses, along with the semicolon at the end